psarando/shire-reckoning/README.md

 and it follows the same leap-day rules of the Gregorian calendar.
 This allows it to stay in sync with the Gregorian calendar so that most Shire Reckoning dates will always fall on the same Gregorian date.

-Additionally, these calendars make no attempt to correlate Gregorian years with Ages of Middle-earth, and always reckon their dates from midnight to midnight, as the Gregorian (and Shire) calendar reckons dates.
+These calendars make no attempt to correlate Gregorian years with Ages of Middle-earth.
+Additionally, these calendars always reckon their dates from midnight to midnight, just as our modern Gregorian calendar and the Shire calendar reckon dates.
 Note that Tolkien stated in Appendix D that the Gondor calendars reckoned their dates from sunrise to sunrise, and the Elves reckoned their dates from sunset to sunset.